 Coda: Andante con moto – Lugubre (L'istesso tempo)

-The concert is sponsored by the McFarland Center with the Departments of Music and Modern Languages and Literatures.
+The concert is sponsored by the McFarland Center with the Departments of Music and World Languages, Literatures, and Cultures.

 VICTOR SANTIAGO ASUNCIÓN, piano